Lee Shuang-tze: Works

-Li Shuang-ze never released the song "The Beautiful Island" before his death, and it was only first performed at his memorial ceremony.
-The night before, Yang Zujun and Parangalan stayed up all night organizing his handwritten notes and recording the song.
-"The Beautiful Island" and "Young China" had both been submitted to the Government Information Office for approval but had been denied; "The Beautiful Island" was denied on the grounds that it was sung by members of the tangwai movement, and was declared to have pro-Taiwan Independence ideology; "Young China" was declared to be a pro-communist song because it was sung by those who favored unification with the CCP.
-For two of his songs to be used by both pro-unification and pro-independence activists was ironic for Li, who had no specific political stance of his own.
+Lee Shuang-tze never released the song "The Beautiful Island" before his death, and it was only first performed at his memorial ceremony.
+The night before, Yang Tsu-chun (楊祖珺) and Parangalan stayed up all night organizing his handwritten notes and recording the song.
+"The Beautiful Island" and "Young China" had both been submitted to the Government Information Office for approval but had been denied; "The Beautiful Island" was denied on the grounds that it was sung by members of the tangwai movement, and was declared to have pro-Taiwan independence ideology; "Young China" was declared to be a pro-communist song because it was sung by those who favored unification with the CCP.
+For two of his songs to be used by both pro-unification and pro-independence activists was ironic for Lee, who had no specific political stance of his own.

-In 1978, Li's novella Post-war Compensation (終戰的賠償) won the Wu Zhuoliu Literature Prize.
-His collection of writings, Zai Jian, Shang Guo (再見，上國) was published by Chang Qiao Publishing.
+In 1978, Lee's novella Post-war Compensation (終戰的賠償) won the Wu Zhuoliu Literature Prize.
+His collection of writings, Zaijian, Shangguo (再見，上國) was published by Chang Qiao Publishing.
 In 1979, tangwai activists wanted to establish their own political party and chose the name "The Beautiful Island" as the name of their official publication.
 On September 8, 1979, a gala for The Beautiful Island was interrupted by people from Ji Feng Magazine (疾風雜誌) and others who described themselves as "patriots".
-Amidst the pushing and shoving, Yang Zujun started singing Li Shuang-ze's apolitical, nonviolent song "The Beautiful Island".
+Amidst the pushing and shoving, Yang Tsu-chun started singing Lee Shuang-tze's apolitical, nonviolent song "The Beautiful Island".
 On December 10, 1979, the government began a crackdown on those present, an event which would later be known as the "Kaohsiung Incident" or the "Meilidao Incident."

-In 1987, The Beautiful Island and Young China, a collection of writings on the tenth anniversary of Li Shuang-ze's death was published.
-On October 1, 2007, Tamkang University dedicated a memorial plaque to Li Shuang-ze, donated by his friend Jiang Xun, on the campus's Shepherd's Meadow.
-On October 4, 2007, Tamkang University organized "Sing Our Songs," a Li Shuangze memorial concert, sponsored by Wild Fire Music, hosted by Tao Xiaoqing, the host of the original concert.
-Parangalan and Yang Zujun collaborated once more to sing "The Beautiful Island" in Li's memory.
+In 1987, The Beautiful Island and Young China, a collection of writings on the tenth anniversary of Lee Shuang-tze's death was published.
+On October 1, 2007, Tamkang University dedicated a memorial plaque to Lee Shuang-tze, donated by his friend Chiang Hsun, on the campus's Shepherd's Meadow.
+On October 4, 2007, Tamkang University organized "Sing Our Songs," a Lee Shuang-tze memorial concert, sponsored by Wild Fire Music, hosted by Tao Hsiao-ching, the host of the original concert.
+Parangalan and Yang Tsu-chun collaborated once more to sing "The Beautiful Island" in Lee's memory.

-On June 27, 2009, the Li Shuang-ze memorial album, "Salute!
-Sing Our Own Songs" produced by Thirty-Seven Degrees Productions won the 20th Golden Melody Award in the pop music category.
+On June 27, 2009, the Lee Shuang-tze memorial album, "Salute!
+Sing Our Own Songs" produced by Thirty-seven Degrees Productions won the 20th Golden Melody Award in the pop music category.